8 Sustainable & Eco-Friendly Appliances To Cook, Cool, & Clean Consciously

 The main materials in most household appliances fall into two categories (both of which have environmental concerns): metal and plastic.

-In the EU alone, it’s estimated that appliance production requires a whopping six million tonnes of raw materials—three million tonnes of stainless steel and 1.1 million tonnes of plastic.
+In the EU alone, it’s estimated that appliance production requires a whopping 6 million tons of raw materials—3 million tons of stainless steel and 1.1 million tons of plastic.

-Not only do the materials require fossil fuels and/or lead to mining complications like erosion, deforestation, sinkholes, contaminated water, and worker harm, but then they’re oftentimes transformed into appliances in an equally damaging way.
+Not only do the materials require fossil fuels which leads to mining complications like erosion, deforestation, sinkholes, contaminated water, and worker harm, but then they’re often transformed into appliances in an equally damaging way.

-While some appliance manufacturers are using more renewable energy, much of the industry’s production is made possible with significant amounts of gas, coal, or oil.
+While some appliance manufacturers use clean energy, much of the industry’s production is made possible with significant amounts of gas, coal, or oil.

-Then the toxic wastewater has to be dumped somewhere, as do the appliances when they are no longer functional or wanted.
+Manufacturing also requires tremendous volumes of water.
+Toxic wastewater laden has to be disposed of, as do the appliances when they are no longer functional or wanted.

-The average American household gets rid of 44 pounds of electrical appliances every year.
-Much of this ends up in landfills, releasing toxic chemicals while it slowly breaks down (leaving some components that will never break down).
+The average American household gets rid of 44 pounds of electronic waste every year.
+Much of this ends up in landfills, releasing harmful chemicals while it slowly breaks down (and some components will never break down).

-Our recycling rates are getting better—roughly 60% for all metals in appliances in the US—but we’re still sending about half of the produced appliances directly to landfills.
+Our recycling rates are getting better—roughly 60% for all metals in appliances in the US—but we’re still sending about half directly to landfills.

-Like many other industries, there are several human rights and ethical concerns that come with appliances.
+Like many other industries, there are several human rights concerns that come with appliances.

-Between instances of human trafficking to produce semiconductors in washing machines and refrigerators, to the simple fact that just ten appliance companies account for around 66% of the world’s electronics—there’s a lot of room for improvement.
+Between the high levels of child labor involved in cobalt mining, to the fact that just ten appliance companies account for around 66% of the world’s electronics—there’s plenty of room for improvement.

-Unfortunately, even our list of eco friendly home appliances is tarnished by some of these concerns.
+Unfortunately, even our list of eco-friendly appliances is tarnished by some of these concerns.